 Symptoms can vary – sharp or dull ache, muscle tightness or even referred pain.
 It is important to note that the level of pain experienced is not a measure of the amount of tissue damage.
 In addition, the imbalance of muscles can, over time, lead to a decrease in function of the muscles supporting your back.

-There is a strong belief that being inactive and assuming prolonged stationary positions is not the right remedy for lower back pain.
-Increasing your activity level can help resolve your back pain more quickly and even reduce disability.
-However, whilst experiencing pain people become scared to move and symptoms can worsen.
-Gaining more knowledge about the cause of back pain and the structures involved can aid in the treatment.
+There is a strong belief that being inactive and assuming prolonged stationary positions is not the right remedy for back pain.
+Increasing your activity level can help resolve your pain more quickly and even reduce disability.
+However, whilst experiencing pain, people become scared to move and symptoms can worsen.
+Gaining more knowledge about the cause of back pain and the muscles/joints involved can aid in the treatment.

 You can contact any branch of Lamberti Physiotherapy to find a professional and helpful physiotherapist who is able to provide a thorough diagnosis and treatment.